 Schools are often challenged to educate students about eating disorders.
 With so many stereotypes about eating disorders, it can be difficult to know what information is appropriate to share.
 That is why The Emily Program Foundation has compiled information from many difference sources to give educators an easy tool for reference.
-We also have provided a list of videos that we recommend for use in the classroom.
+We also have provided a list of videos that we recommend for use in the classrooms.

 Lessons for Your Classroom

 In addition to these resources, we have also compiled a number of lessons that can be used in the classroom about a variety of topics.
 You can help students learn more about Media Literacy, Body Image, Self-Esteem, Normal Eating, and Movement.
-If you would like a copy of any of these lessons that you can use for FREE, please contact us now.

 Comments from recent participants in our school programs: